JavadZandiyeh/corona-final-project/README.md

 ##  c program

 ### introduction
-this c program do this works:
+this c program do these works:
 1)connection to data base as default db named postgres 2)creation new data base by name fpdb
 3)switch to fpdb data base